Larry Shinoda: Career

-As a young man in Los Angeles, he built hot rods and raced them on the streets.
+As a young man in Los Angeles, Shinoda built hot rods and raced them on the streets.
 One of the first cars he built was "Chopsticks Special", a 1932 Ford deuce coupe equipped with a 298 flathead V8, which he acquired from a coworker at Weiand, Bob Lee.
-Shinoda sold the Deuce coupe in 1953 to Don Montgomery and built a 1929 Ford roadster; the coupe has since been identified and restored.
-His '29 Ford, named "Chopsticks Special IV", was powered by a flathead V8 with Ardun OHV heads.
+Shinoda sold the Deuce coupe in 1953 to Don Montgomery and built a 1929 Ford roadster.
+This coupe has since been identified and restored.
+His 1929 Ford, named "Chopsticks Special IV", was powered by a flathead V8 with Ardun OHV heads.
 Shinoda won the "A" Hot Roadster class at the first NHRA U.S. Nationals held in Great Bend, Kansas with Chopsticks Special IV in 1955.
-Shinoda sold the '29 Ford as parts to his partner in the car, Jack Powers, in 1956.
+Shinoda sold the 1929 Ford as parts to his partner in the car, Jack Powers, in 1956.

 General Motors

 Shinoda met Ford vice president Gene Bordinat in late 1954 before his time at the Art Center was cut short after he "saw no value in watercolor and life drawing classes"; he then went to work for several different automobile manufacturers, first Ford Motor Company in 1955, negotiating with Ford to cover the cost of moving "Chopsticks Special IV" to Detroit, then briefly with Packard, and finally joining General Motors in September 1956.
 During his brief stint with Packard, Shinoda met and befriended John Z. DeLorean and designed the body and paint scheme for the 1956 Indianapolis 500-winning car campaigned by John Zink.

 Initially, Shinoda was assigned a six-month orientation class after being hired at GM, but was pulled early and assigned to the Chevrolet studio after one of his designs attracted attention; there he was credited with designing sharper fins, including the manufacturing process, for the 1959 Impala.
 According to Shinoda, he was recruited for GM design chief Bill Mitchell's "special styling projects" Studio X after beating Mitchell in an impromptu drag race from a stoplight in 1958.
 For the rest of his twelve total years at GM, Shinoda primarily designed concept cars, including the Mako Shark show car and CERV I. Working with Mitchell and Corvette chief engineer Zora Arkus-Duntov, he refined the XP 819 and other concept cars that eventually translated into the original 1963 Corvette Sting Ray design.
 Shinoda also led design work on the revised 1968 version that borrowed heavily from his Mako Shark concept.
 He also participated in the 1965 redesign of the Chevrolet Corvair, giving that car its sleek "Coke bottle" shape.